kitschpatrol/renami-obsidian/README.md

 Renami is a plugin for Obsidian that dynamically updates your notes' file names based on their content or other rules.

-It provides extensively customizable, per-folder, template-based rules that can easily generate file names based on Markdown content or frontmatter values.
+It provides extensively customizable, per-folder, template-based rules that can easily generate Obsidian note file names based on their content or property (frontmatter) values.

 ## Quick start